VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Proposed Methods

-If we apply a sign flip to the negative prompt values by scaling $V_{\mathbf{N}}$ with $-\alpha$ (where $V$ is the value projection, this flipped content affects all attention paths involving $V_{\mathbf{N}}$.
-That includes not only the intended interaction between image and negative prompt $(\mathbf{I} \rightarrow \mathbf{N})$, but also undesired interactions such as positive-to-negative $(\mathbf{P} \rightarrow \mathbf{N})$ and negative-to-negative $(\mathbf{N} \rightarrow \mathbf{N})$ (which the value will cancel itself).
+If we apply a sign flip to the negative prompt values by scaling $V_N=V\mathbf{N}$ with $-\alpha$ (where $V$ is the value projection), this flipped content affects all attention paths involving $V_{\mathbf{N}}$.
+That includes not only the intended interaction between image and negative prompt $(\mathbf{I} \rightarrow \mathbf{N})$\footnote{The arrow direction is the attention direction, or the opposite direction of the information flow}, but also undesired interactions such as positive-to-negative $(\mathbf{P} \rightarrow \mathbf{N})$ and negative-to-negative $(\mathbf{N} \rightarrow \mathbf{N})$ (in which the value will cancel itself).
 These unintended interactions can distort the behavior of the model since the flipped signal influences more than just the image.